 Homework Assignment No. 2: Shutter Speeds, Diagonals to Corners

 My second homework assignment is to send me 2-5 photos in Shutter Priority Mode (“Tv” on Canon and Ricoh cameras, and “S” on Nikon and Sony cameras) and to include a line to a corner.

 Vary Shutter Speed

 I encourage you to try various shutter speeds, especially at the extremes of your camera.
 For most cameras, that is 30 seconds at the longest and 1/4000 of a second at the shortest.

-Shutter Priority mode is automatic; that is, you set the shutter speed and the camera adjusts the ISO and Aperture to give you a good exposure.
-You can also set the ISO to a specific value, the camera only changes the Aperture.
-Often ISO needs to change if you want a good exposure, low for long shutter times, high for short shutter times.
+Shutter Priority mode is semi-automatic; that is, if you set the shutter speed, the camera will adjust the ISO and Aperture to give you a good exposure.
+You can also set the ISO; the camera will then set the Aperture.
+If you set the ISO, it may need to be low for long shutter times, high for short shutter times.

 This exercise is especially interesting if something is moving in front of the camera, like a waterfall or people running.
 In some situations, moving the camera at long exposures produces nice images, as in my image in the upper right.
 Here is a link to some of my long-exposure photos of neon lights with the camera dancing wildly: